mulderp/gnucap_book/installing-gnucap.md

 ## Building Gnucap on Linux

-You can download gnucap from the [Gnu savannah repo](git://git.savannah.gnu.org/gnucap.git):
+You can download the source of Gnucap from the [Gnu savannah repo](git://git.savannah.gnu.org/gnucap.git):

 ```text
 git clone git://git.savannah.gnu.org/gnucap.git